 Of course, if you want to write it yourself and you have the ability, it’s a great way to get to know your customers.
 Once written, get someone you trust to check it over, because we become blind to our own mistakes.
 Try not to be upset by any criticism; ask if the piece reads well and makes your point.

 - Case studies can be in the first person (I) or the third (he/she), but if you use he/she, pep it up with quotes from the customer, to make the story easier to read.

-- An alternative style is using a question and answer format.
+- An alternative style is using a Q&A format.

-- Give it a strong title that encapsulates the story, such as: “Acme Co grows customer base by 100 per cent using Nuclear Plastiwidgets”.
+- Give it a strong title that encapsulates the story, such as: “Acme Co grows customer base by 100% using Nuclear Plastiwidgets”.

 - Use statistics to show the difference the product has made and the benefits gained.
 Ballpark figures are fine.

-- Avoid jargon and terms such as “market leading” and “unique” – no one believes them!
-Write out any acronyms in full the first time followed by the abbreviation in brackets, for example, Internet Service Provider (ISP).
+- Avoid jargon and terms such as “market leading” and “unique” - no one believes them!
+Write out any acronyms in full the first time followed by the abbreviation in brackets, for example, intellectual property (IP).

-- Include your website and contact details for more information.
+- Include your website address and contact details for more information.

 - Show the case study to your customer before you send it off, both as a courtesy and to check the content is accurate.
 Maybe they could use it in their own marketing?

 - Many editors like to use text boxes highlighting the key facts, for example, industry sector, size, location, date of founding and the benefits covered in the story in condensed form.